frictionlessdata/datapackage/data-packages/index.md

 * `license` (or `licenses`) - is a field specifying the license (or licenses) under which the package is provided.
-You MAY specify either a `license` field or a `licenses` field but NOT both.  **This property is not legally binding and does not necessarily mean your package is licensed under the terms you define in this property.** (This, among other reasons, is why you should include license information either in your README or in a LICENSE file at the top level in your package.)
+You MAY specify either a `license` field or a `licenses` field but NOT both.

+  **This property is not legally binding and does not necessarily mean your package is licensed under the terms you define in this property.**

-  * `license` MUST be a string and its value SHOULD be an [Open Definition license ID][od-license] (preferably one that is [Open Definition approved][od-approved].
+  * `license` MUST be a string and its value SHOULD be an [Open Definition license ID][od-licenses] (preferably one that is [Open Definition approved][od-approved].

         { "license" : "PDDL-1.0" }